[Image: A bland banner that says “Raising Luminaries Resource Roundup February”]

 - How could the anti-elder stereotypes in this story ultimately screw Phyllis over when she’s an older woman?

 2/4 is Rosa Parks Day

-Even though I have many issues with the Ordinary People series, I Am Rosa Parks is our favorite book to kick off these discussions.
-It’s funny, engaging, and goes into deeper detail on how mindful Parks was in her resistance – but it’s also factually inaccurate and implies that ‘racism is over.‘ We use it to discuss the whitewashing of the Montgomery Bus Boycott.
+Even though I have many issues with the Ordinary People series, I Am Rosa Parks is the first book we begrudgingly use to kick off these discussions.
+It’s funny, engaging, and goes into deeper detail on how mindful Parks was in her resistance – but it’s also factually inaccurate and implies that ‘racism is over.‘ We use it as a critical read to unpack the whitewashing of the Montgomery Bus Boycott.

-In Pies from Nowhere.
-This book expands beyond Parks, to show how movements are not created or maintained by whim or luck.
+In Pies from Nowhere, kids see how movements are not created or maintained by whim or luck.
 Nor are they achieved through the actions of just with one person.

 Baking is not the first talent we think of when we imagine heroes and change-makers.
 This story opens up the lens on what it means to work in collective resistance down at the grassroots level, and how everybody can (must) play a part in revolution.

 We’re not a [cards & tchotchkes = love] kinda family, but I like take this opportunity each year to talk about healthy romantic relationships, marriage rights, particularly how multiracial families have been targeted in the past, and how LGBTQ+ families are still struggling for equal rights.